inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 depth that requires evacuation and the source of the minimum needs assessment.

-**Detailed gender and age report:** Statistical breakdown of the number of females, and added minimum needs for women hygiene and pregnant women.
-As well as statistical breakdown of Youth, Adults and Elderly.
+**Detailed gender and age report:** Statistical breakdown of the number of females, minimum needs for womens' hygiene and pregnant women, as well as a statistical breakdown of Youth, Adults and Elderly.

 **Source:** where the exposure and hazard data originally came from.

 Print Results
 .............

-.. note:: You can choose whether you want print the whole analysis or current extent.
-You also can pick print template or you can navigate to your own QGIS template (.qpt).
+.. note:: You can choose whether you want print the whole analysis or the current map extent.
+You also can pick an existing print template or you can navigate to your own QGIS template (.qpt).
 For more information about printing Click :guilabel:`Help` in the print window.

-6. :guilabel:`Print` at the bottom the |project_name| panel
+6. Click :guilabel:`Print` at the bottom the |project_name| panel.

 .. image:: /static/training/socialisation/034_print.*
    :align: center

-7. A window will pop up, ensure **Area of print** = Analysis extent and **Template to use** = inasafe. :guilabel:`Open PDF`
+7. A window will pop up as shown below.
+Ensure that :guilabel:`Analysis extent` is selected under :guilabel:`Area to print` and :guilabel:`inasafe...` is chosen under :guilabel:`Template to use`.
+Click :guilabel:`Open PDF`.

 .. image:: /static/training/socialisation/034a_impact_report.*
    :align: center

-8. Navigate to where you would like to save the pdf, and type :kbd:`Jakartaflood_evacuation_1m` :guilabel:`Save`
+8. Navigate to where you would like to save the PDF and type :file:`Jakartaflood_evacuation_1m`.
+Click :guilabel:`Save`.

 .. image:: /static/training/socialisation/034b_save_report.*
    :align: center

-Two PDFs will be generated

-.. note:: The result provides a map and a table of information about the impact.
+Two PDFs will be generated, which contain a map and a table of information about the impact.

 .. image:: /static/training/socialisation/035_People_in_need_of_evacuation_1m.*
    :align: center

-.. note:: In the new version of |project_name| the developers will look more into the layout of these pdfs. *If you get time during this course please proved us with your ideas on how the print map and table should look!*
+.. note:: In the future version of |project_name| the developers will make improvements to the layout of these PDF files. *If you have time during this course please proved us with your ideas on how the print map and table should look!*

 Changing threshold
 ..................

-What if the disaster manager has decided that people should be evacuated if they are in 80cm or more of water?
+What if the disaster manager decides that people should be evacuated if they are in 80cm or more of water?
+In this case we will need to change the water threshold at which level people should be evacuated.

-9. :guilabel:`Show question form` found at the top of the |project_name| panel.
+9. Click :guilabel:`Show question form` found at the top of the |project_name| panel.

 .. image:: /static/training/socialisation/036_showquestion.*
    :align: center

-10. To change the impact function select :guilabel:`...` *Configure Impact Function Parameter* which is found beside the *Need evacuation*
+10. To change the impact function click the :guilabel:`Options...` button next to the :guilabel:`Need evacuation`.

 .. image:: /static/training/socialisation/037_functionchange.*
    :align: center

-11. Type :kbd:`0.8` in the window
+11. Type :kbd:`0.8` in the :guilabel:`Thresholds` field.

 .. image:: /static/training/socialisation/038_configure.*
    :align: center

-12. :guilabel:`OK`
+12. Click :guilabel:`OK`.

-13. :guilabel:`Run` |project_name|
+13. Click :guilabel:`Run` to process the scenario with the new water threshold.

 .. image:: /static/training/socialisation/031_run.*
    :align: center

-How have the numbers changed?
+When the function completes, take a look at the new numbers in the |project_name| panel.
+How have they changed?

 .. todo:: How many people need to be evacuated?
    **Answer:** ______________________
    Is this the answer you were expecting?
    **Answer:** _____________________

-14. :guilabel:`Print` at the bottom the |project_name| panel
+14. Click :guilabel:`Print` at the bottom the |project_name| panel.

 .. image:: /static/training/socialisation/034_print.*
    :align: center

-15. A window will pop up, ensure **Area of print** = Analysis extent and **Template to use** = inasafe. :guilabel:`Open PDF`
+15. A window will pop up as shown below.
+Ensure that :guilabel:`Analysis extent` is selected under :guilabel:`Area to print` and :guilabel:`inasafe...` is chosen under :guilabel:`Template to use`.
+Click :guilabel:`Open PDF`.

 .. image:: /static/training/socialisation/034a_impact_report.*
    :align: center

-16. Navigate to where you would like to save the pdf, and type :kbd:`Jakartaflood_evacuation_80cm` :guilabel:`Save`
+16. Navigate to where you would like to save the pdf and type :file:`Jakartaflood_evacuation_80cm`.
+Click :guilabel:`Save`.

-17. Before moving onto buildings, lets turn some layers off.
-In your Layer panel you will now have 5 layers, we are going to uncheck everything but:
+17. Next we will run the |project_name| analysis on buildings, but first let's turn some layers off.
+In the Layers panel there should now be five layers.
+Uncheck everything except:

 * a flood similar to the 2007 Jakarta event
 * buildings